Jezzamonn/dogsplusplus/README.md

 ---

 Shouldn't be too hard, but if you get stuck, I put together a [playthrough](https://youtu.be/nOrJ-fCJ1ws) that shows you how to beat each level!

+---

+Post compo bug fixes

+- Remove variance in dog speed that I accidentally left in
+- Make the game run at a consistent speed on slower machines (by skipping frames)